hexagoncircle/ryan-mulligan-dev/src/blog/password-input-components.md

 ### score/total

-The current password _score_ and rules _total_ appear on the custom element as data attributes and CSS variables.
-The score values update as rules are met.
-This allows us to do some fancy things like change the colors in a score meter and a visible tally.
+The current password "score" and rules "total" are passed to the custom element as data attributes and CSS variables.
+The score value updates as rules are met.
+This allows us to do some fancy things like change the colors in a score meter and present the current tally.
 All of it done with CSS.

 ```scss
 /** Incrementally adjust background colors */